A very simple is to

 electric fuel pumps and electric fan motors.
 If you are experiencing a

 continuous noise in AM reception the culprit is more than likely one of

 the above.
 If the problem changes in intensity as you accelerate

 or decelerate the problem is engine related.
-It could be anywhere
+It could be anything

-from the alternator that is charging the battery to parts of the anti
+from the alternator charging the battery to parts of the anti-lock

 information on noise suppression techniques.

 Occasionally there will be that irritating intermittent noise.